Latent Modes of Nonlinear Flows -- a Koopman Theory Analysis: Mode Decomposition based on Time State-Space Mapping

 This reconstruction of the dictionary is necessary to be in the argument of the time state-space mapping, Eqs. \eqref{eq:inverseAtom} and \eqref{eq:inverseDictionay}, as follows,

 Thus, we can express with the dynamic measurements an exponential function.
 According to Eq. \eqref{eq:proofLemTM}, the \acp{KEF} are given by,

 We summarize this algorithm in Algo. \ref{algo:DMD}.

-\paragraph{Approximation of \ac{KMD}} \acl{KMD} can be expressed by Koopman modes $V$ and \acp{KEF} using the time variable $t$ and its powers.
-In the same way, the typical decay profile $a_{\lambda_i}(t)$ can be expressed using a Taylor series (under sufficient smoothness conditions).
-Then, by variation of parameter, the \ac{KMD} is obtained (see Example \ref{exm:ZeroHomoDynamics}).
+\paragraph{Relation between spatiotemporal mode decomposition and \ac{KMD}} The definition of \ac{KMD} is to express the state-space vector as spatiotemporal mode decomposition where the temporal terms are exponential functions (\acp{KEF}).
+This can be done easily by extracting the time variable $t$ from Eq. \eqref{eq:KEFMD} and plugging it in Eq. \eqref{eq:SMD}.
+Then, the typical decay profile $a_{\lambda_i}(t)$ can be expressed using a Taylor series (under sufficient smoothness conditions).
+By variation of parameter, the \ac{KMD} is obtained (see Example \ref{exm:ZeroHomoDynamics}).

 Note that the above presentation is only intended to show a possible algorithmic path that is implied by our analysis.
-We limit the scope of our discussion here and leave for future work important issues, such as spectrum and system reconstruction accuracy, dimensionality reduction, robustness to noise, and prediction capacity \cite{gavish2014optimal,lu2020prediction}.
+We limit the scope of our discussion here and leave for future work important issues, such as spectrum and system reconstruction accuracy, dimensionality reduction, robustness to noise, and prediction capacity, for more details on these concepts see \cite{gavish2014optimal,lu2020prediction}.